The expected value of sample information calculations for external validation of risk prediction models: Methods

-The reasoning behind EVSI calculation is similar to that of EVPI, with the modification that instead of knowing the truth, we will have more (but not complete) information about \(\theta\), with additional information coming from a future iid sample \(\mathcal{D^*}\) of size \(n^*\).
+The reasoning behind EVSI calculation is similar to that of EVPI, with the modification that instead of knowing the truth, we will have more (but not perfect) information about \(\theta\), with additional information coming from obtaining a future sample \(\mathcal{D}\).
 With this added information we will have the opportunity to revise our current decision.
-We will update our knowledge from \(P(\theta | \mathbf{d})\) to \(P(\theta | \mathbf{d}, \mathcal{D^*})\), and will select the strategy that has the highest expected \(NB\).
+We will update our knowledge from \(P(\theta | \mathbf{d})\) to \(P(\theta|\mathbf{d},\mathcal{D})\), and will select the strategy that has the highest expected NB.